City Cast Chicago logo

 Likely my final trip to Lincolnwood Town Center.
 I bought leggings.
 (Emmi Mack / City Cast Chicago)

-Lincolnwood Town Center shuts down April 30 — depending who you ask.
+Lincolnwood Town Center shuts down at the end of this month — depending who you ask.
 I’ve seen posts about the mall’s impending closure on social media, but no official reports.
 So I went to check things out for myself.

 What We Know So Far